ALL ABOUT BUFFALO ROSE

 International Acoustic Music Awards

 Buffalo Rose is a wildly charismatic six-piece modern folk/Americana band from Pittsburgh, PA.
 They take the singer-songwriter tradition to a new level by crafting original songs which are emotive, meticulously arranged, and inspired by a world of idiosyncratic influences that never let a dull or predictable moment creep in.

 The band's most recent release Again, Again, Again has brought forth a shimmering and sophisticated sound to their well crafted songs.
 A follow up to their 2022 EP Rabbit, a project created in collaboration with Grammy Lifetime Achievement Award recipient Tom Paxton, they released two records last year and show no signs of slowing down.
-Their 2018 debut album, The Soil and the Seed, in 2018 and established themselves as a vocal, instrumental, and creative force.
+Their 2018 debut album, The Soil and the Seed, established them as a vocal, instrumental, and creative force.
 Since then, Buffalo Rose has dropped two EPs, 2019’s Big Stampede and 2020’s Borrowed and Blue, opened for the Wood Brothers, Mipso, Pokey LaFarge, Tyler Childers, Infamous Stringdusters, and shared a festival stage with the legendary Sam Bush.

 Buffalo Rose's lineup of Lucy Clabby (vocals), Margot Jezerc (vocals), Bryce Rabideau (mandolin), Malcolm Inglis (dobro), Jason Rafalak (upright bass), and Shane McLaughlin (guitar, vocals) pushes itself and each other far beyond their perceived limits and blends their diverse and atypical approach to songwriting with the desire to see how unique a song can get and still feel like home.
 They use powerful vocal harmonies, strong playing, and an original vision to operate at every possible emotional level and put on dynamic live shows that are unforgettable experiences.
 They go from up and moving to sad and sweet and back again, bringing the entire audience along.